aiotgroup/WiFi-Ushape/README.md

-# WiFi-Ushape: U-shape Deep Networks are Efficient Backbones for Human Activity Understanding from Wi-Fi Signals
+# U-Shape Networks are Unified Backbones for Human Action Understanding from Wi-Fi Signals

 ## Prerequisite
 * numpy